Certora/Documentation/docs/user-guide/basics/index.md

 Specification By Example
 ========================

-The following resources are available for learning CVL from examples
+The following resources are available for learning CVL from examples:

  - {doc}`../tutorials` lists workshops and tutorials that cover basic Prover usage